obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 > A verified major offense results in an immediate ban.
 > A verified minor offense results in a warning; after that a second verified violation results in a ban.

-If our moderator team witnesses or receives a report about [[#serious offenses]], we will contact the offender to have a conversation with them and verify what has happened, and they will be removed from our community.
+If our moderator team witnesses or receives a report about [[#serious offenses]], we will contact the offender to have a conversation with them and verify what has happened.
+If verified, they will be removed from our community.

 If our moderator team witnesses or receives a report about [[#other offenses]], we will contact the member involved to explain why their behavior was unacceptable, and warn them that a second code of conduct violation will result in us removing them from our community.